Return to Fenit 2018

 A forty-pound female, nice start

 I took the first "run" and it was a hard-scrapping female that tipped the scales at forty pounds.
-She was short and stocky and packed plenty of power, but although over the Irish specimen weight, she didn't make the 1.6 M length.
-With plenty of specimen Tope under my belt, we weren't bothered about the hassle of weighing on shore.
-Gave her a tag, a big kiss and her freedom to fight again.
+She was short and stocky and packed plenty of power.
 Tope are without doubt my favourite sea species, and battling with a sleek torpedo, or should I say Tope-edo, certainly helps dull the frustrations at the lack of Stingray.
 Amy got to see her first real shark species too.
 Now she wanted to catch one.

 Six year old Amy gets to grips with her first shark species